-The incubation period of coccidioidal infection ranges from 7 to 21 days, after which a variety of manifestations develop.
-The most common symptoms are fatigue, night sweats, and pulmonary symptoms (cough, chest pain, dyspnea, and hemoptysis).
+The incubation period of coccidioidal infection ranges from one to four weeks, after which a variety of manifestations develop.
+The most common symptoms are fatigue, night sweats, and pulmonary symptoms (cough, pleuritic chest pain, and dyspnea).
 Although difficult to quantify, fatigue is often the most prominent symptom.
 Stories like "I went to bed and didn't wake up for 15 hours" or "I got up for breakfast and then was exhausted" are common.